Ilia Chavchavadze Society: Political party

 Organising as a political party, they contested the 1990 general election as part of the "Democratic Georgia Bloc", along with the Republican Party of Georgia and more minor groups including the Union of Free Democrats, the Ivane Javakhishvili Society, the Archil Jorjadze Society, Democratic Popular Front and Georgian Demographic Society.
 The alliance captured four seats out of 125.
 They contested the 1992 general election as an independent unit and had seven members elected to the parliament.
 Attempts had been made to form a coalition with other groups before this election although personality clashes saw the initiatives flounder.

-During the mid 1990s the Society became associated with the opponents of the proposed reforms to the Constitution as laid out by Eduard Shevardnadze. as a result they grew closer to groups that would previously have been considered to their right, such as the National Independence Party of Georgia, the Merab Kostava Society, the Agrarian Party and the Conservative-Monarchist Party.
+During the mid 1990s, the Society became associated with the opponents of the proposed reforms to the Constitution as laid out by Eduard Shevardnadze. as a result they grew closer to groups that would previously have been considered to their right, such as the National Independence Party of Georgia, the Merab Kostava Society, the Agrarian Party and the Conservative-Monarchist Party.

 They contested the 1995 general election but, with 0.73% of the vote, fell well short of the 5% needed to achieve parliamentary representation.
-They also contested the Presidential election of the same year with their candidate Akaki Bakradze finishing third with 1.5% of the vote in what proved a landslide victory for Shevarnadze.
+They also contested the Presidential election of the same year with their candidate Akaki Bakradze finishing third with 1.5% of the vote in what proved a landslide victory for Shevardnadze.

 Subsequent activity

-By associating themselves with the hard-line nationalist group the Society suffered in the mid 1990s as part of a wider de-radicalisation of Georgian politics that saw attempts to build more normal relations with Russia in the aftermath of the War in Abkhazia as well as a desire to forge ever closer links to European institutions as an alternative to nationalist isolation.
+By associating themselves with the hard-line nationalist group,the Society suffered in the mid 1990s.
+This was a part of a wider de-radicalisation of Georgian politics that saw attempts to build more normal relations with Russia in the aftermath of the War in Abkhazia as well as a desire to forge ever closer links to European institutions as an alternative to nationalist isolation.

-In the run-up to the 2000 presidential election they became associated with the Centre for Georgia's Freedom and Independence, a group that advocated a boycott of the election under the leadership of National Independence Party leader Irakli Tsereteli.
+In the run-up to the 2000 presidential election, they became associated with the Centre for Georgia's Freedom and Independence, a group that advocated a boycott of the election under the leadership of National Independence Party leader Irakli Tsereteli.
 Also translated as the Georgian Centre for Democracy and Freedom, this was an electoral alliance of 25 opposition parties, 14 of which - including the Ilia Chavchavadze Society, the National Independence Party, Georgian Labour Party, the United Republican Party, and the Greens - supported a boycott of the election as they argued the early vote was unconstitutional.

-The Society has not contested any elections since 1995 although it remains in existence in Tbilisi and maintains an irregular presence on social media.
+The Society has not contested any elections since 1995, although it remains in existence in Tbilisi and maintains an irregular presence on social media.